trauber/sadies-cookbook/README.md

 ## Credits

-- Sadie: for sharing her recipes
+- Sadie Schoss for sharing her recipes
 - commandlinefoo for y2j
-- david xxxxx for skeleton
+- Dave Gamache for skeleton
+- Thomas Sibley for App-RecordStream